jakobgreenfeld/jakobgreenfeld.github.io/_posts/2024-04-08-living-larger.md

 In the hustle and bustle of everyday life it’s easy to forget that there are literally infinitely many different things you could be doing at every single moment.

-Always remember that the world is your oyster.
+The world is your oyster, you know.